The Flume (Alton Towers): History

 In 1980, Alton Towers opened the ride Corkscrew along with a few other amusement attractions.
 Alton Towers gained popularity so for the 1981 season they decided to open a log flume.
-Construction started in late 1980 to open the ride for the 1981 season. the park's first major scale engineering project including purpose built reservoir sunk into a former field.
-The 5.5-acre site was bordered on two sides by the Park Railway. initially access to the new ride was via a railway bridge over the tracks, by 1982 the Railway had been shortened to allow easier access for the popular new ride.
+Construction started in late 1980 to open the ride for the 1981 season.
+It was the park's first major ride engineering project including building the lake reservoir in a former field.
+The 5.5-acre site was bordered on two sides by the park miniature railway.
+Initially access to the new ride was via a railway bridge over the tracks, but by 1982 the railway had been shortened to allow easier access for the popular new ride.

 In 1981, the 'White Water Flume' opened to the public as the world's longest log flume with its 2600 ft waterway themed around the Canadian Falls; by 1983 the ride had acquired its traditional and more popular name of 'The Log Flume' and for the next 23 years operated as such.
 Between 1984 and 1995 it also featured props from 'Dinosaur Land' which had been closed the previous season to make way for The Black Hole, including a prehistoric family inside the tunnel section of the flume.

 In 2003, Alton Towers approached WGH Transportation Ltd to supply new boats for the new 2004 season, and the ride was going to the rethemed and renamed to 'The Flume' with a bath theme, as sponsored by the soap manufacturer, Imperial Leather.
-Stuart:Pease of Rotherham was the contractor used to produce 35 new 'bath' boats replacing the logs for a cost of £282,580.A new lining, maintenance, a refurbished station, a yellow duck, shower and other bath-time theming was introduced for the new theming.
+Stuart:Pease of Rotherham was the contractor used to produce 35 new 'bath' boats replacing the logs for a cost of £282,580.
+A new lining, maintenance, a refurbished station, a yellow duck, shower and other bath-time theming was introduced for the new theming.
 In 2008, the area in which the ride operated was re-themed to Mutiny Bay, however the ride retained its bath time theme.

 Weeks before the beginning of the 2016 season, Alton Towers announced that the ride was to be closed permanently.
 On 16 March 2016, the park posted a photo through their Towers Loving Care Twitter page of a sign on the perimeter of the former area of the attraction that reads "SW8.
 Ground breaking new ride development", marking the construction site for the resort's next large investment SW8.

-After the ride's closure and during the construction of Wicker Man, the resort held charity auctions with lots containing a variety of items from The Flume.
-This included various queue line and warning signage, as well as the ride boats.
+Following the ride’s closure and during the construction of the Wicker Man, the resort held charity auctions featuring items salvaged from The Flume.
+These included queue line and warning signage, as well as the ride’s boats.